 Ah, the afternoon school Christmas movie.
 There’s no better send off to the holiday break if you ask me.
 It was certainly the case when I was a kid in awe that very day many Christmases ago.
 Now, with the curtain drawn and my job done there was only the usual five minutes of shushing and the teacher threatening to turn off the movie three times before the room fell pindrop silent.
 Followed by a little elementary fart.
 A quick “I’m warning you!”
 Then, we were ready.
 All eyes trained on that teeny tiny audio-video TV, that had just enough light to spot everyone’s smile.

 Ah, the first snowfall in December.
 I have to say, it’s a magical thing!
 A bunch of huge snowflakes and suddenly I’m ten years old again.
 Sticking my tongue out as far as I can trying to catch the biggest one.
 Then, I am running as fast as I can, planting my two feet sideways and sliding halfway down the street.
 That’s pure joy right there.
 Yes, Santa is getting ready for Christmas and the snow coming now proves it.
 I thought that as a young boy and I think that now.
 It’s the perfect way to bring that smile back to your face that the Grinch might have stolen.

 What about you?
 What special memories of Christmas come to mind for you when you look out the window and realize it’s starting to snow?
 Does it take you back to a particular moment in time, or does it simply put you in the mood for Christmas?

 When I think of Christmases past, I remember the school concerts we had every year.
 After dark bus rides, pants too short, running around in your classroom at night, and those blinding stage lights.
 The moment you spotted your family you’d instantly wished you didn’t.
 It was usually the moment my voice cracked.

-Ah, the Christmas concert, the only time I ever wore tights.
+Ah, the Christmas concert, the only time I ever wore tights and never got arrested.

 What’s your memory of Christmas concerts?
 Come on, let me know in the comments.
 Don’t give in to stage fright!